SifungLei/format_music_filename/README.md

-check the filename in the specified path recursively.
+check the filename or sub path in the specified path recursively.

-if the filename contains simplified Chinese, the program will try to rename the filename and convert simplified Chinese to traditional Chinese.
+if the filename or the path contains simplified Chinese, the program will try to rename the filename and convert simplified Chinese to traditional Chinese.

 usage:
 ```